baljindersinghmaan/DesignPattern/README.md

 - `singleton-pattern`: Example of the Singleton pattern

-# Simple Bicycle Factory Example Repository
+# Simple Factory Example Repository

 This repository contains an example implementation of the Simple Factory design pattern in Kotlin.
 The code demonstrates how to create bicycles using the Simple Factory pattern.